Place Hub

 Learning path

-- Compare Etowah with Ocmulgee and Lake Jackson only after checking date ranges and source labels.
+- Compare Etowah with Ocmulgee, Kolomoki, and Lake Jackson only after naming the period and source type for each site.

 Research packet